TEACH Grant Program

 - You must perform the teaching service as a highly-qualified teacher at a low-income school.
 The term highly-qualified teacher is defined in section 9101(23) of the Elementary and Secondary Education Act of 1965 or in section 602(10) of the Individuals with Disabilities Education Act.

 - Your teaching service must be in a high-need field.

 - You must comply with any other requirements that the Department of Education determines to be necessary.

 - If you do not complete the required teaching service obligation, TEACH Grant funds you received will be converted to a Federal Direct Unsubsidized Loan that you must repay, with interest charged from the date of each TEACH Grant disbursement.

 For more information about the TEACH Grant Program, Prospective student should contact the appropriate admissions office.
 The Undergraduate Admissions Office is available at 716-888-2200 and the Graduate Education Office may be reached at 716-888-2544.
-Current students should contact the Financial Aid Office at 716-888-2300.
+Current students should contact Student Records & Financial Services at 716-888-2600.

 View the official federal government website.